netgen/ezplatform-site-api/docs/introduction/index.rst

 get back only what can and should be rendered on the current siteaccess and then simply stop caring about it, because it just works.

-That feature alone reduces cognitive load for developers, frees them from writing tedious boilerplate code just to respect the language configuration, avoids ridiculous sanity checks and mistakes and makes the overall developer's experience significantly better.
+That feature alone significantly reduces cognitive load for developers, frees them from writing tedious boilerplate code just to respect the language configuration, avoids ridiculous sanity checks and mistakes and improves the overall developer experience.

 Objects
 ~~~~~~~